justone/remotecopy/README.md

 ### Step 1.
 Run the remotecopyserver script on your local laptop or desktop.

+> NOTE: Be sure to run remotecopyserver outside of a tmux session.
+Unless you've patched it to work around the [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) issue, remotecopyserver won't work correctly.

 This can either be done manually:

 ```